SatvatJagwani/alphavantage_project/README.md

 visualize_stock_prices_queries.py:
 This python script plots the query frequency and daily price variation for a group of stocks.
 One plot is generated for all the stock frequencies of all the stocks but n different plots are generated for prices of n different stock symbols.
-In addition to a folder alphavantage_data/, this script needs a folder price_data/ containing files daily_<symbol>.csv for each <symbol> queried in the file.
-One can create a sub-folder price_data/small_co/ and put daily_<symbol>.csv files there, for the small companies.
-Relative prices refer to (price of stock divided by price of DJIA).
+Assumptions are same as the one in visulaize_data.py Relative prices refer to Simple Moving Average (SMA) of closing prices.

 print_common_ips.py: